nunchuk-io/tap-protocol/README.md

       // Import wif then sweep func
   }

-  // Or we can get all private key info in 1 go std::vector<Satscard::Slot> slots_with_privkey = satscard.ListSlots("123456");
+  // Or we can get all private key info in one go std::vector<Satscard::Slot> slots_with_privkey = satscard.ListSlots("123456");
   for (const auto &slot : slots_with_privkey) {
       std::string wif = slot.to_wif();